1tomany/rich-bundle/README.md

 4. `$pin` would have the value `int(8891)` because `$trim` is `true`.
 5. `$birth` would have the value `NULL` because `$trim` and `$nullify` are true.
 After being trimmed, the value is identical to an empty string and is nullified.

-However, if an empty string was used for the the `name` property, a `OneToMany\RichBundle\ValueResolver\Exception\PropertyIsNotNullableException` would be thrown because the `UpdateAccountInput::$name` is not nullable, yet the source was explicitly set to nullify the value.
+However, if an empty string was used for the value of the key `name` the request, a `OneToMany\RichBundle\ValueResolver\Exception\PropertyIsNotNullableException` would be thrown because the `$name` property is not nullable, yet the source was explicitly set to nullify the value.

 In practice, you would only set `$nullify` to `true` on properties that are nullable.

+#### Input denormalization
+Once the data from the request has been extracted, it is denormalized and used to construct an object of type `OneToMany\RichBundle\Contract\InputInterface`.
+If any exception is thrown during the denormalization process, it is captured and wrapped in an `OneToMany\RichBundle\ValueResolver\Exception\InvalidMappingException` exception.
+This exception provides a nicer message to the end user while still allowing a developer to review the exception stack.

+#### Input validation
+The final step when resolving the input class is validating it.
+Each class goes through two rounds of validation.
+The first uses an internal validation constraint named `OneToMany\RichBundle\Validator\UninitializedProperties`.
+This constraint ensures that there are no uninitialized properties in the input object.

+A property is uninitialized if it was explicitly ignored or not mapped and does not have a default value.

+If all properties are initialized, the resolver then validates the hydrated input object.

-The input object is validated after it is hydrated.
-The value resolver will throw a `Symfony\Component\Validator\Exception\ValidationFailedException` exception if validation fails.
+The value resolver will throw a `Symfony\Component\Validator\Exception\ValidationFailedException` exception if the input object has uninitialized properties or validation fails, whichever happens first.

 ### Create the result class
 We're almost there!
 We've defined our input object and the command object the input object creates after validation.
-Next, we need to define a class, the result, that the handler returns upon successful execution.
+Next, we need to define a class that the handler returns upon successful execution.
+Unsurprisingly, this is known as the result.

 Each result class must implement the `OneToMany\RichBundle\Contract\ResultInterface` interface.